 Plenarius is from a single vineyard of Viognier on the Kalleske property at Moppa.
 The vines are low yielding and soil is shallow sand with clay subsoil.

-2018 Plenarius is an attractive light amber colour with a golden tint.
+2019 Plenarius is an attractive whisky amber colour.

 It’s bright and lifted with vivid aromatics bursting forth.
 Extremely intriguing with notes of honey, candied orange peel, jasmine perfume and cold tea.

 It is full flavoured with a layered texture.
 Initially silky with glycerol and dried fruits, it opens up to a lightly drying finish thanks to natural skin tannins adding a subtle grip.
 Innate acidity provides freshness which balances an oily roundness.
 Long to finish, this is an enjoyable and enthralling wine with a complex mesh of aromas, flavours and textures providing a provocative and enchanting drink.